sirhusain101/ultimate-extension-boilerplate/README.md

 ### 2. Change the License and Readme:

-The first thing to do after creating your repository from this template is to change the `LICENSE` and `README` files to reflect your extension.
+The first thing to do after creating your repository from this template is to change the `LICENSE` and `README` files to reflect your extension's.

 ### 3. Clone your repository: